 - Web button: launch the ipushpull website and display the page

-For example, here's a configuration for pushing data into a page called DBDemo in the Demo folder every 30 seconds:
+For example, here's a configuration for pushing data into a page called DBDemo in a folder called Demo every 30 seconds:

 Once you're happy with your configuration, press the Start button to start pushing.
 Your data will appear in ipushpull and update each time the query is run: